Logo

 The Guardian critic Alexis Petridis described "what you might call the Thom Yorke worldview: that life is a waking nightmare and everything is completely and perhaps irreparably screwed".

-Thom Yorke began dancing on stage after Radiohead released Kid A in 2000, as "I suddenly didn't have a guitar around my neck".
+Thom Yorke began dancing on stage after Radiohead released Kid A in 2000, as many songs did not require him to play guitar.

 When he was 16, Thom Yorke sent a demo to a music magazine, who wrote that he sounded like Neil Young.

-Unfamiliar with Young, Thom Yorke purchased his 1970 album After the Gold Rush and "immediately fell in love with his music".
+Unfamiliar with Young, Thom Yorke purchased his 1970 album After the Gold Rush, which gave him the confidence to reveal "softness and naivete" in vocals.

-Since My Iron Lung, Thom Yorke has created artwork for Radiohead and his other projects with Stanley Donwood.
+Since the EP My Iron Lung, Thom Yorke has created artwork for Radiohead and his other projects with Stanley Donwood.

 Brian Message, a partner at Radiohead's management company, disagreed with Thom Yorke, noting that Spotify pays 70 percent of its revenue back to the music industry.